 Value the tender

-Extracting value from the tender itself through mining commercial knowledge that to provide insight towards future tenders.
+Extracting value from the tender itself through mining commercial knowledge, to provide insight towards future tenders.

 The result of the tender is measured from a profitability standpoint.
-The customer may be found to order less than was originally requested.
+The customer may have ordered less than was originally requested.
 This is taken into account when the new tender is created.
-The sales rep discussed with the customer the product lines that were less profitable to see why they were not purchased, and found that this was mainly due to lack of training / product understanding.
+The sales rep discussed with the customer the product lines that were less profitable to see why they were not purchased, and realised that this was mainly due to lack of training / product understanding.
 The salesman also discovered that there was another product line that would have suited the customer better in some cases.

 Have the information from the tender provided to a Data Warehouse so that sales data can be resolved back to the original offer to be able to provide compliance reporting.
-Review performance and provide insight to the sales rep for the next tender for the customer.
-Identify product lines that are not performing with the customer as expected.
+Review performance and provide insight to the sales rep for the next customer’s tender.
+Identify product lines that are not performing as expected by the customer.
 Provide access to the pricing history for the current tender.

 Continuous improvement that a company will follow as strives to become proficient and dominating the process.

 The purchased vs awarded quantities will be carefully monitored to ensure that the best value is extracted from the tender.
 The sales staff will be more closely involved with the customer in the period prior to the creation of the tender to ensure that the product features are well known and appreciated, and to ensure that the right product is offered in relation to the customer request.

 Know in advance when a tender will take place/happen or when an existing tender is up for renewal or expiry.

 Document and manage processes to reduce exclusion rates or missed deadlines.

 Monitor and assign actions based on bandwidth and prioritize activities.